You Have 7 Days. Here Is How to Use Them.

 6. Cap rate: NOI / value

-Do one practice problem for each formula.
-If you can solve all six without hesitation, you are done with math prep.
-If any formula makes you pause, do two more problems with that formula until it is automatic.
+Do one practice problem for each formula family.
+If you can solve the set without hesitation, you are done with math prep.
+If any formula makes you pause, do two more problems with that formula until it feels automatic.

 Task 3: EXCEPT/NOT Drill (10 minutes)